Ferricty/Data-Science-Projects/School Database/README.md

             w.writerow(i)
 ```
 ## Create the CRUD (Create,Read,Update and Delete) for both tables.
-    * Analize the number of students that fail his tests of "Matemáticas","Español" or "Historia"
+    * Analize the number of students that failed their tests of "Matemáticas","Español" or "Historia"
     * Analize the AVG (average) in "Matemáticas","Español" or "Historia"
-    * Analize the number of students that score more of 95 points in his tests of "Matemáticas","Español" or "Historia"
+    * Analize the number of students that scored more than 95 points in their tests of "Matemáticas","Español" or "Historia"
     * Create new students or teachers
     * Read elements
     * Update students or teachers information
     * Delete students or teachers of the table
     * Sort students or teachers information

 For best comprehension I will split the explanation in two differents parts.
-One will be the code that build the visual interface and another the processing of the actions (SQL sentences in Python code).
+One will be the code that builds the visual interface and the other one with the processing of the actions (SQL sentences in Python code).

 - Create new students or teachers
    * Visual Interface